Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 ###Docker
 To build a container image and run it locally with Docker navigate to root folder and follow these command steps in bash:
-1. docker build -t -nameTagOfYourChoice-
+1. docker build -t -nameTagOfYourChoice- .  (dont miss the dot)
 2. docker run chosenNametag -p <choose a port such as 8080>
 3. docker run nametag .  (dont miss the dot)
 4.navigate to https://localhost:8080 in a browser